influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/backup-and-restore.md

 ---
-title: Back up and restore InfluxDB Enterprise clusters
+title: Back up and restore
 description: >
   Back up and restore InfluxDB enterprise clusters in case of unexpected data loss.
 aliases: